minarashidi/spring-kafka-avro-demo/readme.md

 }
  ```

-2. Verify the following:
-- The consumer processes the event successfully without errors.
-- Product details are stored correctly in the PostgreSQL `product` table.
+Verify the consumer processes the event successfully without errors and product details are stored correctly in the `product` table.